 but thereafter the melodic line is principally flowing and predominantly rising.
 The sadness exists and the music recognizes it.
 But suspicion of the Lord is of our own making and His comforts will eventually flow over us and banish negative thoughts.

-Once again there is no formal da capo repeat as Bach gives priority to the expressing of the textual ideas above that of traditional formal templates.
+Once again there is no formal da capo repeat as Bach gives priority to the expressing of the textual ideas before that of traditional formal templates.

 The final festive version of the chorale dispels all these doubts and allows the Lord′s blessings to encompass us.
 Any misgivings expressed in the third and fifth movements are now put firmly in their proper place, sandwiched between the overt expressions of acclamation.

-We may, as the last lines of text suggest, have come on a difficult journey through death and sorrows.
-But we have finally reached the point where all the goodness of His bounty reigns whilst He encloses us within protective arms.
+We may, as the last lines of text suggest, have to go on a difficult journey through death and sorrows.
+But we will finally reach the point where all the goodness of His bounty reigns as He encloses us within His protective arms.